 Here you can see the 3 dc columns all bunched together into 1 stitch on the hook.

 What is a dc2tog cluster?

 A double crochet cluster stitch is exactly the same thing as dc2tog.
 Whenever you join stitches together at the top it is called a cluster.
 You can make clusters with more than 2 stitches, in which case they will be written as DC3 tog cluster, or DC4 tog cluster etc, depending on how many stitches you are joining.

 If you are required to work these clusters as a decorative element, you will then have to increase accordingly if your fabric is meant to stay the same width.
-Your pattern will then give you instructions on where to increase.
+Your pattern will then give you instructions on where to crochet an increase.

 The exception to this is a granny cluster, where the stitches are all worked into one space at the bottom, instead of joined together at the top.

 What does it mean to crochet two together?

 Sometimes, in patterns, the instructions simply say crochet two together.
 If you are working in DC, you will then double crochet two togehter.
 If you are working in any other stitch, you will simply combine two of those stitches together by joining them at the top, using the same principle.

 Double Crochet Two Together - In Conclusion

 Most modern patterns will be specific about when to do a dc2tog crochet decrease.
 However, many people enjoy the retro look of vintage patterns or are using patterns from their mom's or their gran’s pattern stash.
 Those old patterns are often maddeningly vague and may not specify the decrease method!
 In this case you can also use the double crochet two together technique.